Rajpratik71/linux-manPages/grub-script-check.md

 SEE ALSO
        grub-mkconfig(8)

-       The  full  documentation for grub-script-check is maintained as a Tex‐ info manual.
+       The full documentation for grub-script-check is maintained as a Texinfo manual.
 If the info and grub-script-check programs are properly installed at your site, the command

               info grub-script-check

        should give you access to the complete manual.

-grub-script-check (GRUB) 2.02-2uFebruary22019            GRUB-SCRIPT-CHECK(1)
+grub-script-check (GRUB) 2.02-2ubuntu8.12                                                    February 2019                                                                        GRUB-SCRIPT-CHECK(1)